Annotation Appearance in Blazor Diagram Component

 * Default value of the annotation will be null.

-AnnotationConstraints are used to enable or disable certain behaviors of the annotation.
-Constraints are provided as flagged enumerations, so that multiple behaviors can be enabled or disabled with bitwise operators.
+AnnotationConstraints are used to enable or disable certain behaviors of an annotation.
+Constraints are provided as flag enumerations, allowing multiple behaviors to be combined using bitwise operators.

 AnnotationConstraints may have multiple behaviors as follows: